-Study design (Location Exposure measure Disease assessment Autoimmune disease Study / Study) n timing timing Analyses outcomes assessed Steenland (2013) Retrospective Cohort (residents with higher PFOA in drinking water in OH/ WV part of C8 studies) and prospective analysis of ulcerative colitis after 2005- 2006 baseline survey (n = 29 cases) 32254 Lifetime cumulative estimated (quartiles) (lagged and unlagged) Self-reported autoimmune diseases Cox regression (survival), age as the time variable and time-varying exposure and covariates; Rate ratios (RR) estimated for quartiles Crohn's disease, lupus, insulin- dependent diabetes, multiple sclerosis, rheumatoid arthritis, ulcerative colitis [] (self-reported disease confirmed by medical records) Steenland (2015) Retrospective Cohort (workers exposed to PFOA in OH/ WV part of C8 studies) 3713 Lifetime cumulative estimated (quartiles) (lagged and unlagged) Self-reported chronic diseases Cox regression (survival), age as the time variable and time-varying exposure and covariates; Rate ratios (RR) estimated for quartiles Autoimmune disease combined, rheumatoid arthritis [] , ulcerative colitis [] (self-reported disease confirmed by medical records) Osuna (2014) Prospective pilot study (Faroe Islands birth cohort) 38 Maternal Child (age 7) Children age 7 Linear regressions assessed associations of autoantibody levels with chemical exposures Autoantibodies to neural and non-neural antigens, only anti- actin IgG associated with maternal exposure ↓† cohorts that reported the incidence of self-reported autoimmune diseases (from 1952 to 2008/2011) in adult residents in the Ohio Valley with higher PFOA in drinking water (part of the C8 studies) and (2) a pilot study using data from the Faroe Island birth cohort that evaluated the association between maternal and childhood PFOA levels and autoimmune antibodies at age 7.
+Table 18 Table 18.
+Studies on Autoimmunity in Humans (2 retrospective cohort, 1 prospective) Study Study design (Location / Study) n measure Disease assessment timing Analyses Autoimmune disease outcomes assessed Steenland (2013) Retrospective Cohort (residents with higher PFOA in drinking water in OH/ WV part of C8 studies) and prospective analysis of ulcerative colitis after 2005- 2006 baseline survey (n = 29 cases) 32254 Lifetime cumulative estimated (quartiles) (lagged and unlagged) Self-reported autoimmune diseases Cox regression (survival), age as the time variable and time-varying exposure and covariates; Rate ratios (RR) estimated for quartiles Crohn's disease, lupus, insulin- dependent diabetes, multiple sclerosis, rheumatoid arthritis, ulcerative colitis↑ (self-reported disease confirmed by medical records) Steenland (2015) Retrospective Cohort (workers exposed to PFOA in OH/ WV part of C8 studies) 3713 Lifetime cumulative estimated (quartiles) (lagged and unlagged) Self-reported chronic diseases Cox regression (survival), age as the time variable and time-varying exposure and covariates; Rate ratios (RR) estimated for quartiles Autoimmune disease combined, rheumatoid arthritis , ulcerative colitis (self-reported disease confirmed by medical records) Osuna (2014) Prospective pilot study (Faroe Islands birth cohort) 38 Maternal Child (age 7) Children age 7 Linear regressions assessed associations of autoantibody levels with chemical exposures Autoantibodies to neural and non-neural antigens, only anti- actin IgG associated with maternal exposure ↓† significantly (p<0.05) increased ( $\uparrow$ ) or decreased ( $\downarrow$ ) associated with (\) PFOA or (†) PFOS exposure

+The available epidemiological studies that evaluated the association between exposure to PFOA and that satisfy the criteria for inclusion in the systematic review include (1) two publications of overlapping cohorts that reported the incidence of self-reported autoimmune diseases (from 1952 to 2008/2011) in adult residents in the Ohio Valley with higher PFOA in drinking water (part of the C8 studies) and (2) a pilot study using data from the Faroe Island birth cohort that evaluated the association between maternal and childhood PFOA levels and autoimmune antibodies at age 7.
 The C8 studies consist of a large community-based cohort of individuals that worked or lived in PFOA contaminated water districts and a sub cohort of the same PFOA exposed workers.
 Both studies assessed lifetime cumulative exposure retrospectively from estimated yearly serum PFOA levels based on historical data and ecological modeling (community) or a JEM combined with residual exposure (workers).
 Rate ratios for autoimmune disease were calculated using Cox regression (lagged and 10 year lagged) for quartile of cumulative exposure, using the lowest exposure group as the reference group and test for trends were based on cumulative exposure modeled as continuous variable (both studies) or via categories (workers).
 The community study also conducted a prospective analysis of autoimmune cases that developed after base-line (2005-2006).
 Although stratified analyses were not reported for the community members only, it seems unlikely that the findings for ulcerative colitis could be explained by the worker population because there were only 28 reported in the worker cohort and 596 cases reported in the residential and worker combined cohort.